coretf/sharex-custom-upload/README.md

-# sharex-custom-upload

-upload.php setup
+## Webserver setup
 --

-change $pass to your liking, to use multiple passwords, just add them to the array (use https://passwordsgenerator.net/ for maximum security) <br />
+* change $pass to your liking, to use multiple passwords, just add them to the array
-change $domain to your domain (ex.https://xaizone.eu/) <br />
+* change $domain to your domain (ex.https://xaizone.eu/)
-(changing anything else is personal preference - everything is commented in the code) <br />
+* (changing anything else is personal preference - everything is commented in the code)
-make a directory matching your $dir on the hosting <br />
+* make a directory matching your $dir on the hosting
-<b>!!! don't forget to chmod 777 upload.php and $dir !!!</b> <br />
+* chmod 777 upload.php and $dir

-sharex setup
+## ShareX setup
 --

-click on destinations > custom uploader settings <br />
+* click on destinations > custom uploader settings
-click on import > from file and import upload.sxcu <br />
+* click on import > from file and import upload.sxcu
-<b>!!! don't forge to change YOUR_DOMAIN_HERE and secret1 to your $domain and $pass !!!</b><br />
+* change YOUR_DOMAIN_HERE to $domain from upload.php